istio-ecosystem/wharf-multicluster-sync/docs/install/README.md

 # Setting your environment to run the demo

-To run this demo you will need three Kubernetes clusters.
-They should all be available as contexts in the same Kubernetes configuration.
-For example, you should be able to run `kubectl --context <ctx1> get pods`, for three contexts.
+To run this demo you will need two Kubernetes clusters.
+They should be available as contexts in the same Kubernetes configuration.
+For example, you should be able to run `kubectl --context <ctx1> get pods`, for each context.

 If you are using $KUBECONFIG you can export multiple config files for this behavior, e.g.

 ```
-export KUBECONFIG=$KUBECONFIG1:$KUBECONFIG2:$KUBECONFIG3
+export KUBECONFIG=$KUBECONFIG1:$KUBECONFIG2
 ```

 To setup the test environments run the following.
 Use your Kubernetes cluster names as the contexts.  (_context-ca_ may match one of the other contexts.)

 ```
-source ./demo_context.sh <context-ca> <context1> <context2> <context3>
+source ./demo_context.sh <context-ca> <context1> <context2>
 ```

-# Configuring Istio to use a common Citadel
+# Configure Istio Citadel to use a shared upstream Certificate Authority

 The _install_citadel.sh_ script will configure $CLUSTER1 and $CLUSTER2 to use Citadel on $ROOTCA_NAME.